jrmlhermitte/jrmlhermitte.github.io/_posts/2025-12-23-growing-with-agents.md

 no agents and conservative code completion.
 More experienced developers will benefit from agents of different scales.
 The line will also be drawn depending on expertise (backend/fullstack etc).
-Although it can be the most fun type of agent, I have found that I spend a very small fraction of my time with it.
+Although it can be the most fun type of agent and I use it **a lot**, I have found that I spend a very small fraction of my time with it.

 > **Try this**: Ask gemini to draw you a unicorn maze in python.